Meroë Morse

-Meroë Marston Phelps Morse (June 20, 1923 – July 29, 1969) was an American photographic researcher who worked for Polaroid and was a key contributor to the development of instant photography.
+Meroë Marston Phelps Morse (June 20, 1923-July 29, 1969) was an American photographic researcher who worked for Polaroid and was a key contributor to the development of instant photography.

 Early life and education

-Morse was born in Waterville, Maine in 1923, to Céleste Phelps and Harold Calvin Marston Morse, a mathematician at the Institute for Advanced Study in Princeton, New Jersey.
+Morse was born in Waterville, Maine on June 20, 1923, to Céleste Phelps and Harold Calvin Marston Morse, a mathematician at the Institute for Advanced Study in Princeton, New Jersey.
 She was one of seven children fathered by Morse.

-She attended Smith College where she worked with art historian Clarence Kennedy who was an early consultant to Polaroid.
+She attended Smith College, where she worked with art historian Clarence Kennedy, who was an early consultant to Polaroid.
 She wrote her senior thesis on Kennedy's Vectographs process.
 She graduated with a degree in art history.